Classic Exterior Shutters

 An example of louvered shutters.

-By the early 1800s, many windows were fitted with exterior shutters, which were typically painted either dark green, or a shade of green that weathered to a deeper hue.
-Shutters were opened and closed daily to provide shade or to protect from oncoming storms (storm windows had not yet been invented).
+By the early 1800s many windows were fitted with exterior shutters which were typically painted dark green or a shade of green that weathered to a deeper hue.
+Shutters were opened and closed daily to provide shade or to protect from oncoming storms.
 When closed, these shutters fully covered the window and were as important then as window screens are today.